Frederic Chiu: Career

-Chiu has given master classes at major universities and music schools around the world, including the Juilliard School, New England Conservatory, Banff and the Jacob School of Music at Indiana University.
-He teaches "surgical pedaling"—precise and interactive use of the una corda, sostenuto and sustain pedals that enhance the piano's coloristic possibilities beyond what traditional pedal usage provides.
-Surgical pedaling can focus or diffuse overtones, highlight melodic lines independent of dynamic level, and create an unusual range of tiered coloristic effects.

-Frederic Chiu also created a series of workshops entitled "Deeper Performance Studies" (originally named Deeper Piano Studies) that approaches piano playing through non-traditional methods uniting different philosophies of music, performance and learning.

-In 2000, Chiu was on the jury for the Outstanding Amateur Competition in Fort Worth, TX.
-He has also served on the jury for the Utrecht Liszt Competition, the E-Competition, the American Pianist Association and the World Piano Competition in Cincinnati.

 Chiu is also co-director of Beechwood Arts, a non-profit corporation that seeks to change the way the arts are created and experienced, through a program of intimate, innovative and immersive events.
 These include Arts Immersion Salons that include Music, Art, Performance, Film and Culinary Arts in one event around a common theme, and Culinary+Art which combines high-end restaurant experiences with gallery-quality exhibits.

 Chiu is a Yamaha Artist.
 In 2014, he marked his 25th anniversary as a Yamaha Artist with special commemorative events, including concerts at the Newport Music Festival and in New York City at Miller Theatre.

 He has been a notable supporter of Yamaha's new products, including the CFX line of grand pianos, the Disklavier Mark IV, DisklavierTV, the PSR-OR700 Keyboard, the GranTouch, the AvantGrand and Yamaha Entertainment Group's recording label.
 He was the first Classical artist to record for YEG, in 2015, with the release of Distant Voices, available on three platforms: Audio CD, Video DVD and DisklavierTV.